devrev/airdrop-shared/docs/data-extraction.md

 During the data extraction phase, the snap-in extracts data from an external system, prepares batches of data and uploads them in the form of artifacts (files) to DevRev.

-The snap-in must respond to Airdrop with a message with event type of `EXTRACTION_DATA_PROGRESS`, together with an optional progress estimate when the maximum Airdrop snap-in runtime (13 minutes) has been reached.
+If there's timeout, the snap-in must respond to Airdrop with a message with event type of `EXTRACTION_DATA_PROGRESS`, together with an optional progress estimate when the maximum Airdrop snap-in runtime (13 minutes) has been reached.
+"progress" is the only information emitted in the `EXTRACTION_DATA_PROGRESS` event.

 If the extraction has been rate-limited by the external system and back-off is required, the snap-in must respond to Airdrop with a message with event type `EXTRACTION_DATA_DELAY` and specifying